 There are so many great travel reward credit cards out there in which you can use points towards travel.
 And while it can be difficult and time-consuming to rack up enough points to pay for an entire cruise, it can be relatively quick and easy to accumulate enough points/miles to apply them towards the difference between your inside/outside cabin and a balcony stateroom.

-Allow me to explain exactly how we did just that.
+Allow me to explain exactly how we did that to get a free balcony upgrade for free, paid for with points.

-One of our favorite credit cards is the Capital One Venture Card in which you get 2% cash back on all purchases that you can then use towards any travel expenses, including cruise-related expenses.
+One of our favorite travel rewards credit cards is the Capital One Venture Card in which you get 2% cash back miles on all purchases to use towards any travel expenses.
+This includes cruise expenses.
+So you can redeem Capital One points to get balcony upgrades!

-After booking a transatlantic cruise on the Celebrity Eclipse, which was an inside cabin, we had noticed that the price between an inside and a balcony had dropped to only a $200 difference.
+For example, months after booking an inside cabin on the Celebrity Eclipse for a transatlantic sailing, we noticed that the price between an inside and a balcony had dropped to only a $200 difference total ($100 per person).

-So we called our booking agent to make this change to a balcony stateroom, which came with the $200 charge that we paid for with using our Venture Card.
-We then simply erased that charge off of our statement using 20,000 points we had accumulated just from everyday spending.
-This gave us a balcony upgrade at absolutely no cost to us.
+So we called our booking agent to make this change to a balcony stateroom.
+This upgrade initially came with a $200 charge.
+We paid that $200 using our Venture Card.
+We then simply erased that charge off of our statement using 20,000 miles we had accumulated just from everyday spending.
+So ultimately, this gave us a balcony upgrade at absolutely no out-of-pocket cost to us.

-We again successfully used this technique more recently on our Norwegian Star cruise in which we had booked an inside cabin.
-The price for an outside cabin later dropped to a mere $40 more than the price of the inside we booked.
-So, again, we paid that meager difference but then used our points to refund that amount, essentially giving us a free cruise cabin upgrade from an inside to an outside stateroom.
+We again successfully used this technique on our Norwegian Star cruise in which we had booked an inside cabin.
+The price for an outside cabin later dropped to a mere $20 per person ($40 total) more than the price of the inside we booked.
+So, again, we paid that meager difference but then used our miles to refund that amount, essentially giving us a free cruise cabin upgrade from an inside to an outside stateroom.
+(See screenshot of transaction below.)

 This is perhaps the best surefire way to achieve a free balcony upgrade on a cruise and guarantee it, rather than rely on luck or chance.

-Important Note: it only makes sense financially to accumulate credit card points to apply towards cruises if you are able to pay off your balance in full every month.
-Otherwise, this tactic is not for you, as the high interest rates you’ll be incurring will far exceed the 2% cash back benefit.
+Important Note: it only makes sense financially to accumulate credit card points to apply towards cruise upgrades if you can pay off your balance in full every month.
+Otherwise, this tactic is not for you, as the high-interest rates you’ll be incurring will likely exceed the benefit.

 4) Wait Until After the First Port to Ask for a Free Cruise Cabin Upgrade

-As already discussed, it is nearly impossible these days to walk onto a cruise ship and get a free cruise cabin upgrade by inquiring with Guest Services after boarding the ship.
-But there is a simple strategy you can do to increase your odds of getting an affirmative response from Guest Relations.
+As already discussed, it is nearly impossible these days to walk onto a cruise ship and get a free cruise cabin upgrade by inquiring with Guest Services at the port or soon after boarding the ship.
+But it may still be worth trying.
+There is a simple strategy you can use to increase your odds of getting an affirmative response from Guest Relations.

-Simply wait until after leaving the first port or call before asking for a free room upgrade.
+Simply wait until after leaving the first port of call before asking for a free room upgrade.

-Instead of being one of the hundreds of passengers queuing up at Guest Relations on the first day to inquire about a free balcony upgrade, just be patient.
-You must understand that the guest relations desk is extremely busy on the first day every cruise and won’t have time to cater to your desires of free cruise cabin upgrades.
+Instead of being one of the hundreds of passengers queuing up at Guest Relations on the first day to address an issue or inquire about a free balcony upgrade, just be patient.
+You must understand that the guest relations desk is extremely busy on the first day of every cruise.
+They simply won’t have time to cater to your desire for free cruise cabin upgrades.

 - possible no-shows and